So I know this seems to be an odd day to ask this but…Why?

 With the weather forecast getting more negative by the hour, we all gathered for Grandma’s wake at the local funeral parlor.
 Grandma was one of those dutiful women who always attended funerals of those who she knew.
 If the measure of one’s life was the number of attendees for one’s wake, my Grandma had clearly paid her dues.
 For most of the afternoon and evening the line of persons waiting to pay their last respects was “out- the -door” long.
 Mercifully the bad weather held respected Grandma’s mourners and held off until the line finally eased.

-A side room off of the main hall was reserved for close family at the funeral to rest for a few minutes and maybe have a cup of coffee or a danish.
+A side room off of the main hall was reserved for close family in attendance to rest for a few minutes and maybe have a cup of coffee or a danish.
 After a few hours, I found myself seated near the table with several aunts and cousins (half of my genes are from a very big and very old farm family).
 Seating on folding chairs under fluorescent kitchen lights the subject turned to Grandma’s “job” as the family historian.
-Some wondered exactly what sorts of things she had kept track of all these years.
+Some wondered aloud exactly what sorts of things she had kept track of all these years.
 I, among others, had heard we were “royal” way back when.